Skip to Content

 If you are the higher earning spouse and have assets to protect, it is important to seek the representation of experienced counsel in drafting a premarital agreement to make sure that all statutory requirement are met which increases the likelihood that your premarital agreement will be deemed enforceable when attacked in court in case of a divorce.

-Contact the Law Offices of Kenneth U. Reyes, APC to schedule a consultation with one of our knowledgeable Los Angeles Prenuptial Attorneys!
+Contact the Law Offices of Kenneth U. Reyes, APC by calling (213) 798-4854 to schedule a consultation with a prenuptial agreement lawyer in Los Angeles today!

 • “Kenneth took the time to sit down with us to explain the process”